• Skip to main content

 • Family Travel

-You are here: Home / Family Food / Chicken Florentine Casserole Recipe – restaurant flavor at home!
+You are here: Home / Family Food / Easy Chicken Florentine Casserole

 May 13, 2015 by Erika Wassall

 Erika Wassall, the Jersey Farm Scribe here with an amazing casserole dish you won’t believe.
 Why won’t you believe it you ask?
 It’s too amazing to be this simple.
-We’re talking restaurant quality flavor here folks.
-This Chicken Florentine Casserole recipe is great for a simple family dinner or even to feed a crowd!
+We’re talking restaurant quality flavor here, folks.
+This Chicken Florentine Casserole recipe is great for a simple family dinner or even to feed a big crowd!
+Chicken Florentine is a classic Italian-American dish featuring tender chicken breasts sautéed and served on a bed of creamy spinach.
+The casserole dish is has a rich sauce made from milk, butter, garlic, and Parmesan cheese, for such a satisfying flavor!

 Take a pan, throw a whole stick of butter in there.
 Yes, the whole thing.
 Or, you could do what I did, throw half a stick in, and then keep saying “well, just one more little bit” until the whole thing was gone.
 This recipe will feed a lot of people, so it’s not really that bad.

 Toss in a bit of milk.
-And about 3/4 of a can of chicken broth.
+And your chicken stock.
 See?
 We lightened it up that way.
 So now you can feel better, and go ahead with that entire stick of butter.

 Let that all simmer together while you slice up a pint of cherry tomatoes.
 You can use whatever kind of tomatoes you like, I had cherry on hand and it was great.
 But no question, in mid summer when I have tomatoes from the garden, I would use whatever was fresh, and warm from the sun.

-Toss in some garlic salt, rosemary, more garlic, black pepper, parmesan cheese and the cherry tomatoes.
+Toss in some garlic salt, rosemary (or substitute Italian seasoning) , more garlic, black pepper, grated parmesan cheese and the cherry tomatoes.
 More simmering.

 Now, get two packages of creamed spinach.
 I used frozen but canned would work fine too.
 If they’re frozen, pop them in the microwave just for a minute or two to soften them up and toss them in the pan.